 Create elaborative ads, and you will stand out in a positive light.
 One point to consider is that out-of-the-ordinary or silly approaches to ad messaging are less preferred with functional products that have clear consumer goals like cleaning.

-In contrast, products that are easily understood and tied to a viewer’s personal preferences like taste or find greater benefits from an unorthodox approach than products that require explanation.
+In contrast, products that are easily understood and tied to a viewer’s personal preferences like taste or style find greater benefits from an unorthodox approach than products that require explanation.
 Furthermore, you may see a higher initial engagement with humorous posts, but users will be much more prone to bounce off your site if they’re not sure why they got there.

 For example, the post below received high engagement on Facebook but did not really set expectations for users: